2020PB/police-brutality/reports/Washington DC.md

 A DC resident discusses being accosted by officers when trying to enter his home.
 Once inside, a crowd of protestors were allegedly confined to the street by officers, at which point the resident offered to shelter them in his home.
 He claims that officers then fired tear gas into his home.

-tags: threaten, tear-gas, protestor, bystander
+tags: threaten, tear-gas, protester, bystander

 id: dc-dc-6